 King Edward’s Witley, near Godalming

-Looking for a boarding school with bags of history, a beautiful campus, solid all-rounder offering and a super strong sense of community?
+Looking for a day and boarding school with bags of history, a beautiful campus, solid all-rounder offering and a super strong sense of community?
 King Edward's Witley is the full package.
 Diversity and inclusion are high on the agenda here too.

 Looking for a day boarding school with bags of history, a beautiful campus, solid all-rounder offering and a super strong sense of community?
 King Edward’s Witley is the full package.
 Diversity and inclusion are high on the agenda here too.